Last edit: , Invalid DateTime

 To better understand this page, we recommend you first read up on consensus mechanisms.

 To participate as a validator, a user must deposit 32 ETH into the deposit contract and run three separate pieces of software: an execution client, a consensus client, and a validator.
 On depositing their ETH, the user joins an activation queue that limits the rate of new validators joining the network.
 Once activated, validators receive new blocks from peers on the Ethereum network.
-The transactions delivered in the block are re-executed, and the block signature is checked to ensure the block is valid.
+The transactions delivered in the block are re-executed to check that the proposed changes to Ethereum's state are valid, and the block signature is checked.
 The validator then sends a vote (called an attestation) in favor of that block across the network.

 The following provides an end-to-end explanation of how a transaction gets executed in Ethereum proof-of-stake.